Moroccan Challah with Saffron and Almond (Traditional Yom Kippur Bread)

 Instructions

-Spread a small quantity of the almond, saffron, oil mixture on the surface of six circles of dough then top the garnished bread with the other remaining six circles.
+Spread a portion of the almond-saffron-oil mixture on six of the circles, then top each with the remaining six circles.

 Notes